-The State of California Purchasing Card Program CAL-Card is a business card intended to simplify the purchasing and payment process.
+The State of California Purchasing Card Program CAL-Card is a business credit card intended to simplify the purchasing and payment process.
 It provides users with greater flexibility on small dollar transactions.
+These VISA credit cards are issued in the name of the employee and billed to the District.
 These cards are the property of the District and shall not be used for personal reasons in accordance with Board Policy BP 6310 - Personal Use of District Property, Facilities and Equipment.

 The Vice Chancellor, Finance & Facilities, has the authority to determine the issuance or continuance of the cards.
-It is the responsibility of District employees assigned a CAL-Card to use the card in a responsible manner.
+It is the responsibility of District employees assigned a CAL-Card to use the card in a responsible and correct manner in the expenditure of public funds.
+Internal audit will perform periodic reviews of CAL-Card holder's transactions.
 These employees will be held accountable for all charges made on the card.

 The CAL-Card is a supplement to the procurement process.
+CAL-Cards are not to take the place of purchase orders.
 The following conditions must be met when using this card:

-• The CAL-Card should be used in lieu of emergency purchase orders, cash purchases and advance check requests when the dollar amount for a single item or a group of items is less than \$500.
+The CAL-Card should be used in lieu of emergency purchase orders, cash purchases, and advance check requests when the dollar amount for a single item or a group of items is less than \$1,000.
+Splitting purchases to bypass the dollar limitations is not allowed.
 CAL-cards cannot be used for:

-Personal purchases (no exceptions) Cash Advances (no exceptions) Fuel Purchases (use District issues gas cards) Rental or lease of land or building Purchase of telephone services Gambling (no exceptions) Purchase of securities or insurance Tax payments Court costs, fines, bail or bond payments Communication equipment (cell phones, radios, fax machines) Maintenance agreements Equipment Travel and entertainment expenses
+Personal purchases (no exceptions)

+Cash Advances (no exceptions)

+Fuel Purchases (use District issues gas cards)

+Rental or lease of land or building

+Purchase of telephone services

+Gambling (no exceptions)

+Purchase of securities or insurance

+Tax payments

+Court costs, fines, bail or bond payments

+Communication equipment (cell phones, radios, fax machines)

+Maintenance agreements

+Equipment

+Travel and entertainment expenses

+Employment agencies or temporary help

+Chemicals

+Collectibles or antiques

+Monthly Subscriptions

+Recurring Services

+Liquor

+Amazon

+Splits to bypass spending limits